 Close to the University of Arizona campus is North 4th Avenue, several blocks of shops, night clubs and restaurants.
 Tucson also is a wonderful place for hiking .

 Tucson, being a winter destination for "snowbirds" has a wide selection of fine restaurants.
 Tucson Restaurant Guide.
 For Mexican, I would suggest El Charro, Mi Nidito and Cafe Poca Cosa.
 Karichimaka, close to San Xavier del Bac, also has excellent Mexican food.
-A very good Italian restaurant is Gavi, which has a few different locations.
-Old West steak houses include Pinnacle Peak, El Corral and OK Corral.
+A very good Italian restaurant is Piazza Gavi.
+For fine Italian food and great pizza, try Vero Amore, BZ'z Pizza, and The Hiest Pizza Parlor.
+Old West steak houses include Pinnacle Peak and El Corral l.
 A good higher end steak house would be McMahon's.
-Southwestern cuisine is excellent at Red Sky Cafe, Dakota Cafe, CafeTerraCotta, and Barrio Grill.
-For Pizza, my favorites are NoAnchovies, near the university, and New York Pizza.
-Finally, the best BBQ can be found at Tom's BBQ and Mr. K's BBQ.
+Southwestern cuisine is excellent at, Dakota Cafe, CafeTerraCotta, and Old Pueblo Grill.
+For just pizza, my favorites are NoAnchovies, near the university, and New York Pizza.
+Finally, the best BBQ can be found at Hog Pit Smoke House and Mr. K's BBQ.

 For night life and other things to do, check out Do Tucson